Matthewpco/Matthewpco/README.md

 <br>

 Welcome and thank you for visiting.
-I am a Senior Full-Stack Web and E-commerce Developer in the Golden Hills of California.
-I specialize in UI/UX Design, Full-Stack Development, and Technical Project Management.
+I am a Senior Full-Stack Web Development Manager in the Golden Hills of California.
+I specialize in Full-Stack Development, UI/UX Design, and Technical Project Management.

-I have spent 10 years designing, developing, and managing websites specialziaing in custom Wordpress Themes, Plugins, and complex E-commerce web applications.
-I have worked directly with clients to design, develop, and maanage their new project or existing website.
-I have also lead initiatives with well-known companies like Intel, Microsoft, Blizzard Entertainment, Motorsport Games NASCAR and many more from working with several premium digital agencies.
+My career in tech spans over 10 years in the tech industry developing, designing, and managing websites.
+I specialize in custom Wordpress Themes, Plugins, and complex E-commerce web applications.
+I have worked directly with clients to design, develop, and maanage their new project as well as refreshing old under-performing sites.
+I train and manage teams, mentoring developer's and setting as well as tracking goals for the project.
+I have lead initiatives with companies like Intel, Microsoft, Blizzard Entertainment, Motorsport Games NASCAR and many more from working with several premium digital agencies.

 [ Check Out My Website](https://www.wpwebdevelopment.com)